siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 ## ORM / ORM Concepts - 7 - Queries

 * Simple Queries are easily executed – in most cases, there is no need to write SQL queries by hand, but …
-    * ORMs generally support writing of SQL statements
+    * ORMs generally support writing and executing SQL statements
     * In addition to SQL, ORMs often support so called DSLs (Domain Specific Language) that allow more complex database operations
     * These DSLs may have a completely different syntax than the programming language / query language you are actually working with
         * e.g. JPA criteria queries